emerald-dao/flownaut/src/lib/content/flownaut/1-hello-flownaut/en/readme.md

 3. `Player Balance` - the player's flow token balance

 ## Get test $FLOW
 To play the game, you will sometimes need test ether.
-The easiest way to get some testnet ether is via the testnet faucet: https://testnet-faucet.onflow.org/fund-account.
+The easiest way to get some testnet ether is via the [testnet faucet](https://testnet-faucet.onflow.org/fund-account).

 ## Starting a level
 To start a new level, click the "Start Level" button at the bottom of the page.
 When you do, a new contract (the one shown at the bottom of each level) will be deployed to a random testnet account.
 Go do it now and come back!